etherealNest/Sultan_KernelSU_SUSFS/README.md

-# Wild Kernels for Android
+# ONLY FOR Pixel 8 / 8 Pro

 ## Your warranty is no longer valid!